 As the last step – or near the last step – you decide how much Stocks or Bonds to sell for your SSA.
 After you sell, you still may have transactions to get to your desired Mix of Stocks and Bonds.

-Conclusion: I assume you’ve decided to take your withdrawal for your Safe Spending Amount (SSA) for the upcoming calendar year in early November or December (like Patti and me).
+Conclusion: You’ve decided the total that you want to sell from your portfolio for your spending in the upcoming year – typically your your your Safe Spending Amount (SSA).
 After you’ve your withdrawn your SSA, you should Rebalance your portfolio to your Mix (Stocks vs. Bonds) and Weights (US vs. International) that you set at the start of your plan.
 Rebalancing may be easy to describe, but it was a bit confusing for me for a couple of years.
-My advice is to use the spreadsheet I provide in Resources to help you with this task.
+My advice is to use the spreadsheet I provide here and in Resources to help you with this task.